 Each category has its own specific set of industry requirements, for example, notifiable works require 14-day HSE notification.
 The questions found within asbestos management tenders can therefore be complex and extremely technical.
 Due to the high-risk nature of these services, quality responses must reflect a comprehensive grasp of safety standards and a thorough understanding of the statutory requirements.

 Many of our bid writers specialise in asbestos removal tenders and are highly knowledgeable about the strict industry guidelines and best practice contractors must adhere to.
 We are experienced writing responses across common industry topics such as health and safety, quality management, customer engagement and working in occupied properties.
 Our writers know how to maintain a balance between compliance-driven content which is also persuasive, compelling and well-written.
-Contact us today to discuss your requirements.
+Contact us today to discuss your asbestos tender requirements.